Protect your camera at the beach / protect your camera from sand

 Camera accessories to consider for beach photography / protecting camera at beach

 —Do not touch or rub the lens glass.
-Use a squeeze blower, such as the SODIAL(R) Rubber Air Dust Blower Cleaner Pump [Amazon Link]
+Use a squeeze blower, such as a Rubber Air Dust Blower Cleaner Pump [Amazon Link]

 —A damp microfiber cloth to collect any stray sea spray/sand grains can also be helpful.
-Some clothes are designed for camera lenses, such as the Eco-Fused 18 Pack of MicroFiber Cleaning Cloth [Amazon Link]
+Some cloths are designed for camera lenses, such as the Carson MicroFiber Cleaning Cloth [Amazon Link]

 —You certainly don’t want sand getting into your memory card slot(s), so gaffer tape your card compartments shut, including the hot-shoe and flash.
 A good gaffer tape to get is the XFasten Professional Grade Gaffer Tape [Amazon Link]